NZ falls meters short of Cricket World Cup glory

 The scores ended up tied, which prompted a Super Over.
 There was no hesitation sending out the big-hitting Guptill.
 And he was three meters short of being the hero.

-A countback on boundaries — 26-17 — decided who took the trophy even though New Zealand lost two less wickets.
+A countback on boundaries hit — 26-17 — decided who took the trophy even though New Zealand lost two fewer wickets.
 Williamson wasn’t fazed.
 The rules were the rules.

 “While the emotions are raw it’s pretty hard to swallow when two teams work so hard to get to this moment,” he said.
 “We had two attempts to separate us and still couldn’t – it is what it is, the rules are there at the start and they probably never thought they would have to use them.